Importance of Workplace Investigations

 Purpose of Workplace Investigations

-The purpose of workplace investigations is for an employer to gather relevant evidence regarding the employee’s alleged misconduct and determine whether the misconduct warrants a disciplinary or an adverse action (e.g., termination or significant suspension) within the requirements established by law, policy, or regulation or with respect to the employer’s own liability.
+The purpose of workplace investigations is for an employer to gather relevant evidence.
+The do so to determine the validity of the complaint.
+If it is based on an employee’s alleged misconduct, the purpose is to determine whether the misconduct warrants a disciplinary or an adverse action (e.g., termination or significant suspension) within the requirements established by law, policy, or regulation or with respect to the employer’s own liability.
+Occasionally, these types of investigations can lead to a potential criminal investigation.
+Depending on whether the employer is federal, public sector or a private employer, a supervisor or other designated investigator may be asked to conduct an investigation regarding the facts at issue.

 Hiring an Investigator

-Employee Duties to Cooperate
+Employee Duty to Cooperate

-For example, federal employees may decline to participate in an administrative investigation if it is voluntary.
 Refusing to cooperate with an investigation or providing false statements or answers during an investigation can be grounds for disciplinary action.
 Providing false statements, if made to a federal or other law enforcement investigator, can also subject an employee to potential criminal penalties.
 For private sector employees in Virginia, not cooperating in an employment investigation can lead to disciplinary action or termination in some cases.

 Employer Risks in Not Conducting Investigations